 Students with a documented learning disability can apply by completing the Academic Access Application and submitting specific documentation by the priority deadline of March 1.
 You must be admitted to MMC prior to being considered for this program.
 Learn more about the application process and services.

 Higher Education Opportunity Program (HEOP)

 HEOP requires both the educational and economic guidelines established by the New York State Education Department (NYSED) to be met for admission to the program.
 The HEOP Office at MMC receives many applications each year for a small number of spaces.
+First year applicants are only considered for the fall semester and transfer applicants are only considered for the Spring semester.
 Contact the HEOP Admission Coordinator to discuss the program and the application process.

 College Honors Program (CHP)